Battle of Colachel: Dutch occupation of Colachel

 On 26 November, the Dutch sent two large ships and three sloops to Colachel, bombarding the coast.
 The Dutch soldiers fortified a place near the port with wooden posts and garrisoned a portion of the Dutch force in it.
-The rest proceeded and attacked the Travancore out-posts on the coast, such as Thengapattanam, Midalam, Kadiapattinam and advanced to Eraniel.
-On 29 November, the Dutch commander van Gollenesse announced a complete blockade of the Travancore coast around Colachel, directing his forces to seize all ships bound for the coast, with the exception of the English ships carrying goods to Edava.
+The rest proceeded and attacked the Travancore outposts on the coast, such as Thengapattanam, Midalam, Kadiapattinam and advanced to Eraniel.
+On 29 November, the Dutch commander Van Gollenesse announced a complete blockade of the Travancore coast around Colachel, directing his forces to seize all ships bound for the coast, with the exception of the English ships carrying goods to Edava.

 On 13 January 1741, the Dutch ship Maarseveen was sent southwards, to be anchored between Thengapattanam and Colachel.
 On 10 February, another Dutch expedition comprising seven large ships and several smaller vessels landed just north of Colachel.

-To effectively control the newly-conquered territories, the Dutch were expecting reinforcements to arrive from Ceylon and Batavia, but the Company Government at Batavia could not spare any reserve forces because of the Java War.
+To effectively control the newly conquered territories, the Dutch were expecting reinforcements to arrive from Ceylon and Batavia, but the Company Government at Batavia could not spare any reserve forces because of the Java War.
 Faced with an acute shortage of Dutch soldiers in Malabar, Van Gollenesse requested at least 300-400 men from the Dutch Ceylon, and meanwhile, sent a section of the Dutch army to Kanyakumari to attack Travancore.

-The Mukkuvars Played a major role in defeating the Dutch East India company entering into colachal port.
-The De Lannoy's research text from the University of Leiden in Netherlands has records of Mukkuvar community and their people who played the Major role in defeating the Dutch Ships and taking hostage of Dutch soldiers.
+The Marakayars played a major role in defeating the Dutch East India company entering into Colachel port.
+De Lannoy's research text from the University of Leiden in Netherlands has records of Marakayar community and their people who played a major role in defeating the Dutch Ships and taking Dutch soldiers hostage.

 Siege of Colachel

-When Marthanda Varma reached Kalkulam, he adopted measures to arrest the progress of the Dutch who being, at the time, in possession of almost all the- villages between Colachel and Kottar, and are intended to attack Padmanabhapuram, the capital of Travancore.
-The Raja raised a levy of 2000 Nairs reinforced the regular infantry already in service in that part of the country.
+When Marthanda Varma reached Kalkulam, he adopted measures to counteract the progress of the Dutch, who had captured almost all the villages between Colachel and Kottar, and were intending to attack Padmanabhapuram, the capital of Travancore.
+The Raja raised a levy of 2000 Nairs to reinforce the regular infantry already in service in that part of the country.
 Marthanda Varma strongly remonstrated with the Dutch Governor of Cochin and wrote to the Government in Batavia a letter of remonstrance and complaint.

-King Marthanda Varma, asked help from local Mukkuvar leaders to help them in the war.
-They agreed on kings demand, and many sea divers in Mukkuvars were used to sunk few Dutch ships at night time which were anchored in colachel.
-In the victory of the Colachal war, a local fishing village was named Marthandam Thura, and King Marthanda Varma helped to construct a new church there.
+King Marthanda Varma sought help in the war from the local Mukkuvar leaders.
+They agreed to the king's request, and many sea divers in Mukkuvars were used at night to sink the few Dutch ships which were anchored in Colachel.
+After the victory of the Colachel war, a local fishing village was named Marthandam Thura, and King Marthanda Varma helped to construct a new church there.